Hana Chang

 violin

-She plays on a 1647 Nicolo Amati violin, kindly on loan from the Rin Collection in Singapore.
+She plays a 1647 Nicolo Amati violin, on kind loan from the Rin Collection, Singapore.